 "We, at Grow to Share, are pleased and proud to be a part of this community," said Grow to Share Secretary Anna Zalusky.
 "The funds raised will allow us to grow and improve the work we do.
 We are very grateful to everyone who worked to make Bowls for Hope a success.
 What an incredible event."

-This year's event is a zero footprint event made possible by the St. Croix Institute for Sustainable Community Development (SCISCD) in support of Grow to Share.
+This year's event was a zero carbon footprint event made possible by the St. Croix Institute for Sustainable Community Development in support of Grow to Share.

 For an entrance fee of $20/adult and $5/children 12 and under, participants at the event selected and kept a bowl that was created in ceramic/pottery classes at UWRF, River Falls High School, Meyer Middle School, the Renaissance Academy, or by area artists.
 Attendees then sampled, at no extra charge, soups donated and served by area restaurants.
 Guests voted for their favorite soup of the evening and the winner was the Green Goblin Soup with Saffron Oil & Spiced Pecans from The West Wind Supper Club.